If you are a braveheart, would you venture into these 10 Most dangerous places in India?

 3. Rohtang Pass, Himachal Pradesh

 Rohtang Pass is a high-altitude mountain pass at a height of 13,054 feet above the sea level.
 This pass connects Kullu to Lahaul and Spiti and promotes access to Leh.
 Hence, Rohtang Pass is strategically important for the country.
 It is one of the highest roads and poses a challenge to the vehicles that pass through.
 The narrow winding bends, sudden snowfall, unpredictable landslides and blizzards keep up its reputation of being one of the most dangerous places in India.
-However, the raw beauty of Rohtang Pass enclosed in snow clad mountain ranges is a sight to behold.
+However, the raw beauty of Rohtang Pass enclosed in snow-clad mountain ranges is a sight to behold.
 The pass is open from the month of May to November and is so dangerous that the Indian Government has constructed Atal road tunnel.
 Now one wouldn't need to go through Rohtang Pass.

 4. Gurez Valley, Jammu and Kashmir

 Located at a distance of approximately 130 kilometres from Srinagar, Gurez Valley is a beautiful amalgamation of landscapes, mountains and rivers.
 It sits deep in the Himalayas and many of the travellers are unaware of this hidden gem even today.
 Due to its close proximity to the 'Line of Control', this place is extremely unsafe and volatile.
 Not only the enemy poses threat but also there are reports of stray landmines having blown people off.
 In addition, Gurez valley is also prone to avalanches that killed many people in the region including a few soldiers.
 It is said that the area has experienced 80 landmines in 3 days.
 However, the danger of this tumultuous zone is offset by its incredible scenic beauty.